agencetca/coffeemaker/documentation/manual.md

 ###Concepts

-DB : The object you gave to a loader.
+__DB__ : The object you gave to a loader.
 It will travel through all the actions/methods/process/rationales in a set.
 You get it as unique argument on your outgoing callback.
 If you dont give an object the system fails (currently no dummy object is created).

-next : is the following callback that has to be executed in a set of actions.
+__next__ : is the following callback that has to be executed in a set of actions.
 It is an internal functionnality but you need to know it if you make actions (see "Make actions" for details)

 ###API

 > __window["Coffeemaker"]__
+>

+> *Side Note : load/methods,process,rationales and system/methods,process,rationales works exactly the same and should be merged asap*
 >

 + config